anderson92zolis/anderson92zolis/README.md

 ### Hi there, Nice to see you👋

-I am a [Chemical Engineeer] with a passion for [Backend Programer].
+I am a Chemical Engineer with a passion for Backend Programer.
 I am dedicated to continuous learning and refining my programming abilities.

 - 🔭 I’m currently working on something cool 😉
-- 🌱 I’m currently learning Java & Spring Boot.
+- 🌱 I’m currently learning Java & Spring Framework.

-- 💬 Ask me about Java & Spring Framework,  Microsft Excel, Matlab.
+- 💬 Ask me about Java & Spring Framework,  Microsft Excel  & Matlab.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I ❤️ 🐶s and Plating Sanbox games([(https://www.sandbox.game/en/)])